Undergraduate Regulations and Procedures

 Course Load Status

 Twelve credit hours constitute the minimum load for full-time student status during the fall and spring terms.
 The minimum load for full-time student status during each summer session is six credit hours.
 Students enrolled in fewer credits than the minimum full-time load are classified as part-time.
-All audited courses and courses taken for credit are counted in determining the student’s load for a term.
+All courses taken for credit are counted in determining the student’s load for a term.

 The normal maximum load is 16 hours during spring and fall semesters or 9 hours during each summer session.
 A student whose cumulative grade point average (CGPA) is 3.00 or higher may register for an overload with prior, written approval of the appropriate department chair or designee.

-With advisor's written approval, a student with more than 27 completed credit hours and a cumulative ERAU GPA of 3.00 or higher may register for up to 18 credit hours, in a fall or spring semester, with no increase in tuition for hours over the block.
+With advisor's written approval, a student with more than 27 completed Embry-Riddle credit hours and a cumulative Embry-Riddle GPA of 3.00 or higher may register for up to 18 credit hours, in a fall or spring semester, with no increase in tuition for hours over the block.
 Completed credit hours and a cumulative GPA at the end of the previous terms will be used for eligibility.
 If you are pre-registered for a future term, your eligibility for block rate will be recalculated at the end of the current term.

 Because regular attendance and punctuality are expected in all courses, attendance may be included in the grading criteria of an individual class.
 Absences are counted from the first scheduled meeting of the class.